waggle-sensor/summer2020/liu/liuDailyBlog.md

 ### May 27, 2020
 #### Work Done:
 * Solve dependency issues of running Darknet in Docker ROS and build the complete Docker image, currently the application is ready and the Docker image has been pushed onto Docker Hub.
+Some library versions that work well with ROS 1.0 Melodic are: CUDA 10.2, OpenCV 3.4.0, and TensorFlow 1.15.2.
 The command to pull the Docker image (18GB):
 ```
 docker pull liangkailiu/plugin-tensorflow-ros:v5
 ```